Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 level](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels),
 and Python packages need to be able to express the same requirement.
-And then, numerical libraries support different BLAS/LAPACK, MPI, OpenMP providers — and wish to enable the users to choose the build using their desired provider.
+And then, numerical libraries support different BLAS/LAPACK, MPI, OpenMP providers, and wish to enable the users to choose the build matching their desired provider.
-While technically tags could technically be bent to facilitate all these use cases, they would grow quite baroque, and, critically, every change to tags needs to be implemented in all installers and package-related tooling separately, making the adoption difficult.
+While tags could technically be bent to facilitate all these use cases, they would grow quite baroque, and, critically, every change to tags needs to be implemented in all installers and package-related tooling separately, making the adoption difficult.